HielSaraiva/studies-jdbc/README.md

 ## Tips & Tricks

-- Use PreparedStatement instead of Statement to avoid SQL Injection.
+- Use PreparedStatement and its Set methods instead of Statement to avoid SQL Injection.

 ## Installations of the tools (MacOS)